pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 can sometimes be the trickiest part of the review process.
 However, we have resources available to help you in that effort!

-Below we discuss processes for finding and onboarding new volunteers to our peer review process.
+Below, we discuss processes for finding and onboarding new volunteers to our peer review process.

 ## About the Editorial Board